huukhanhnguyen/event-notifier/README.md

 # event-notifier

-A minimal event system built on the [Self Release Pattern](https://github.com/huukhanhnguyen/self-release-pattern),
+A minimal event system built on the [Subscriber-Controlled Pattern](https://github.com/huukhanhnguyen/subscriber-controlled-pattern),
 which empowers listeners to handle their own cleanup automatically.

 ## Install